Top Apple Black Friday deals of 2023 on their most popular products

 The Apple Watch Series 9 with a 41mm casing size is ideal for someone with a smaller size wrist.
 This particular stainless steel version is being offered by Amazon in the popular silver color.

 It's bundled with the silver Milanese Loop band.
-Right now, this version of the Apple Watch is on sale for $160 off, if you're an Amazon Prime member.
-This bringing the price down to $589.
-Everyone else can get 5% off this Apple Watch configuration and purchase it for $714.
+Right now, this version of the Apple Watch is on sale for $699, reduced from $749.

 Black Friday deals on iMacs